Christmas Day blizzard takes aim at the Dakotas, Montana

-CHICAGO (AP) — It’ll be a white — but slick and messy — Christmas for the northern Plains and some Western states.
+CHICAGO (AP) — It’s been a white — but slick and messy — Christmas for the northern Plains and some Western states.

 A blizzard warning was in effect for most of North Dakota, western South Dakota and a small section of eastern Montana through Monday, with expected snow totals of 8 to 15 inches and winds up to 55 mph.